sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### Document Property - Language

-Document language.
-Identifies the language used by this document, corresponding to IETF BCP 47 / RFC 5646.
+Document language identifies the language used by this document, corresponding to IETF BCP 47 / RFC 5646.
 Value type is the Language Type (lang_t).

 #### Document Property - Source Language